- Encouraging public transit in Algeria's largest cities - Algiers, Oran, Constantine, Sidi Bel Abbès and Ouargla.

 travel passes sold in 2015

-The modern trams have air conditioning and low floors to allow disabled access.
-Passengers enjoy a high frequency service and information system in both Arabic and French.
-The tram makes it easier to get around, and has helped improve the daily routine and quality of life for local inhabitants.
+The modern trams have air conditioning and low floors to allow access for passengers with disabilities.
+Passengers enjoy a high-frequency service and information system in both Arabic and French.
+The tram makes it easier to get around, and has helped improve the daily routine and quality of life for locals.

-Easier travel is also a boon for economic growth in all four cities.
-In fact, RATP Dev hired and trained 2,000 people locally, transferring its technical know-how.
+Easier travel is also a boon for economic growth in all cities.
+In fact, RATP Dev hired and trained more than 2,000 people locally, transferring its technical know-how.
 In 2017, it opened a rail training institute in Algiers.

 All these local endeavours show that it's a win-win partnership in terms of technology, the economy, the environment, and people.